Karasp1980/bunnyland/README.md

 ![Delete Post](images/delete-post.jpg)

-Below the event details is the comments section.
+Below the Posts details is the comments section.
 If there are no comments yet, the user will see a message telling them that there are no comments.

 If the user is not logged in, they can read any comments that have been posted but they can't post a comment themselves unless they log in.